YoucefDjenfi/DCIT-project/README.md

 ## ✨ Features

 ### ⚖️ DCIT Cyber-Law Assistant *(new)*
-An AI assistant that answers questions about Algerian cyber law and digital citizenship, grounded in official legal texts via RAG (Retrieval-Augmented Generation).
+An AI assistant that answers questions about Algerian cyber law and digital citizenship, grounded in official legal texts via RAG.
 It never invents laws — it only answers from the documents.

-- `/ask-law <question>` — Ask anything about Algerian cyber law in French
+- `/ask-law <question>` — Ask anything about Algerian cyber law in French (or English)
 - `/law-help` — Show what the bot does and which laws it knows

 ### 🛡️ Moderation